Abdulrahman295/BitTorrent-Client/README.md

 - **BitTorrent Protocol**: Implements the BitTorrent protocol, allowing the client to connect to peers, perform handshakes, and exchange pieces of the file.

--  **Multi-threaded Downloading**: Supports downloading pieces from multiple peers simultaneously, optimizing the download speed and efficiency and reassembling them to form the complete file.
+-  **Multi-threaded Downloading**: Supports downloading pieces from multiple peers simultaneously, optimizing the download speed and efficiency.

 - **Piece Selection**: Allows downloading of specific pieces of a file.